JdotDEV/UniFinder-Website/README.md

 # UniFinder

-UniFinder is a software solution developed by Jhems Chaudhari, designed to provide comprehensive functionality for [briefly describe main purpose or features].
+UniFinder is a software solution developed by Jhems Chaudhari, designed to provide comprehensive functionality.
 This document will guide you through the installation, usage, and contribution processes.

 ## License